linorobot/linorobot2/README.md

 ## Setting Up
 ### 1. ENV Variables
 #### 1.1.a Robot Type
 Set LINOROBOT2_BASE env variable to the type of robot base that you want to use.
 Available env variables are *2wd*, *4wd*, and *mecanum*.
-For example
+For example:

     echo "export LINOROBOT2_BASE=2wd" >> ~/.bashrc